Stamp duty land tax table

 SDLT For Zero Carbon Homes

-Since October 2007 if you home is classed as zero carbon and has a selling price under £500,000 then you are completely exempt from the tax.
+Since October 2007 if you home is classed as zero carbon and has a selling price under £500,000 then you're completely exempt from the tax.
 If you home is priced above £500,000 your tax bill will be reduced by £15,000.
 Your home can still be connected to the main utilities but it needs to have additional renewable energy sources to offset this consumption.
 The HMRC website has more information on zero carbon homes.

 SDLT For Non Residential Properties